juskaras/markdown-cv/index.md

 **PhD, Doctoral Programme in Particle Physics and Universe Sciences**, *University of Helsinki*, Helsinki, Finland.

 `09/2016–06/2021`
-**MSc, Master's Programme in Particle Physics and Astrophysical Sciences**, *University of Helsinki*, Helsinki, Finland.
+**MSc, Master's in Particle Physics and Astrophysical Sciences**, *University of Helsinki*, Helsinki, Finland.

 `09/2016–10/2020`
 **BSc, Theoretical Physics (Physics and Mathematics minors)**, *University of Helsinki*, Helsinki, Finland.